richiekastl/richiekastl.com/src/content/blog/2024-09-09-deep-work-is-painful.md

 description: Updating this site
 ---

-Deep work is romantizied as a person sitting in a log cabin in the mountains working on their book using a typewriter.
+Deep work is romanticized as a person sitting in a log cabin in the mountains working on their book using a typewriter.

 You can smell the coffee and the hearth.